nielskrijger/blog/about/index.md

 I am a freelance full-stack web developer from Utrecht (The Netherlands).
 You can find me on:

 - [LinkedIn](https://www.linkedin.com/in/nielskrijger) - Should be fairly up-to-date
-- [GitHub](https://github.com/nielskrijger) - I only publish experiments, snippets and temporary stuff on my GitHub profile.
-Rubbish mostly.
+- [GitHub](https://github.com/nielskrijger) - Mostly rubbish (experiments, snippets and temporary stuff).

 ### Benian (2001-present)